rystylee/Alternative/README.md

 ## Description
 Alternative is a LiveCoding library implemented by Python.
 Alternative controls the rhythm and actual sound generation is done by OSC communication with SuperCollider.
+Alternative uses L-system to generate rhythm, performer can change the rule of L-system in real time.

 ## Demo